mdavids/rfc/content/draft-davids-forsalereg-15.md

 In this document, the term "for sale" is used in a broad sense and may also refer to cases where the domain name is available for lease, or where the contractual right to use the domain name is offered to another party.

-# Rationale

-There are undoubtedly more ways to address this problem space.
-The reasons for the approach defined in this document are primarily accessibility and simplicity.
-The indicator can be easily turned on and off at will and, moreover, it is immediately deployable and does not require significant changes in existing services, allowing for a smooth introduction of the concept.

-The method described in this memo does not alter existing IETF standards.

-Furthermore, the chosen approach aligns with ethical considerations by promoting a more equitable domain aftermarket and minimizing potential for unintended commercial entanglements by registries, as detailed in (#ethicalconsids).

 # Conventions {#conventions}